-Hydropower is the United States’ oldest source of renewable electricity, comprising nearly 7% of U.S. generation.
-In 2018, hydropower accounted for roughly 40% of U.S. renewable electricity generation, while pumped storage hydropower remains the largest contributor to U.S. energy storage with an installed capacity of 21.6 GW, or roughly 95% of all commercial storage capacity in the United States.
+Hydropower—or power generated from the natural flow of water—is the United States’ oldest source of renewable electricity.
+In 2020, hydropower accounted for 37% of U.S. renewable electricity generation, while pumped storage hydropower remains the largest contributor to U.S. energy storage, representing roughly 93% of all commercial storage capacity in the United States.

 WPTO brings funding opportunities, events, publications, & activities related to hydropower and marine energy directly to your inbox.